brettz9/eslint-config-ash-nazg/README.md

     out code
 - `complexity` - A generally good practice, but can be work to refactor, and sometimes impractical to enforce.
+- `no-shadow` with `hoist: 'all'` - A person should generally be able to track what they have in a function and it can be useful to reuse the variable name, but to really prevent any possible confusion, this should be set.
 - *`max-statements-per-line`* - Tyrannical when prohibiting single-line `if (...) { continue; }`; might revisit if allowed for control statements
 - `max-statements` - A bit tyrannical even if good for clear code